marcosav2/tam-crm-service/README.md

 docker-compose up
 ```

+This command will make use of Liquibase to initialize the database schema, but it will also execute a second command in
+order to create an `admin` user with password `password`, this is meant to be used only in a local environment.

 `crm-service` container can be built and run separately, but it will need the other services to be up and running.

 ## Environment Variables